sapegin/washingcode-book/manuscript/book.md

 }
 ```

-It’s not slow anymore.
-And there are other examples where engines optimize for simpler code patterns and make manual optimization unnecessary.
-In any case, you should measure performance to know what to optimize, and whether your changes really make code faster in all important browsers and environments.
+It’s not slow anymore, though, and there are other examples where engines optimize for simpler code patterns and make manual optimization unnecessary.

-Also `.every()`, `.some()`, `.find()` and `.findIndex()` will short circuit, meaning they won’t iterate over more array elements than necessary.
+Also, `.every()`, `.some()`, `.find()` and `.findIndex()` will short circuit, meaning they won’t iterate over more array elements than necessary.

+In any case, you should measure performance to know what to optimize and see whether your changes really make code faster in all important browsers and environments.

 ---